lens-biophotonics/RAPID-AF/README.md

 # RAPID-AF
 > Real-time image-based autofocus for all wide-field optical microscopy systems

+Library to perform image registration needed for RAPID autofocus system.

 ## How to build this project
 On Ubuntu, install the following packages:
 ```bash